yetanotherion/slides/jenkins_meetup_murex_19_04_2017/slides.md

 * [GROOVY-8097](https://issues.apache.org/jira/browse/GROOVY-8097) Add an argument to set the resolution cache path in @Grab

+???

+* Use a resolution cache dir per concurrent job.
+Not everyone ok with it.

 --

 * ...

-???

-* Fourth: idea to use a resolution cache dir per concurrent job.
-Not everyone ok with it.

 ---
 # Limitations and next steps